-St. Louis, Missouri October 27, 2023
+St. Louis, Missouri October 31, 2024

-INDEPENDENT AUDITORS' REPORT ON COMPLIANCE FOR THE MAJOR FEDERAL PROGRAM, REPORT ON INTERNAL CONTROL OVER COMPLIANCE, AND REPORT ON THE SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS REQUIRED BY THE UNIFORM GUIDANCE
+INDEPENDENT AUDITORS' REPORT ON COMPLIANCE FOR EACH MAJOR FEDERAL PROGRAM AND REPORT ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE

-Oklahoma Agricultural and Mechanical Colleges Board of Regents Oklahoma Panhandle State University Oklahoma City, Oklahoma
+Board of Regents for the Oklahoma Agricultural and Mechanical Colleges Oklahoma Panhandle State University Oklahoma City, Oklahoma

-Report on Compliance for the Major Federal Program Opinion on Each Major Federal Program
+Report on Compliance for Each Major Federal Program Qualified and Unmodified Opinions

-We have audited Oklahoma Panhandle State University's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect of Oklahoma Panhandle State University's major federal program for the year ended June 30, 2023.
-Oklahoma Panhandle State University's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Oklahoma Panhandle State University's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Oklahoma Panhandle State University's major federal programs for the year ended June 30, 2024.
+Oklahoma Panhandle State University's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.